Exploiting higher-order derivatives in convex optimization methods: Superfast acceleration and the structure of the auxiliary problem

 This step is a major part of almost every third-order method.
 Next, it is described how to effectively solve this subproblem without the computation of the third-order derivative and only using second-order information.

 First, it is clarified that the function \eqref{super_model} is convex for $H\geq 3 L_3$.
 Note, that if $H\geq L_3$ the model \eqref{super_model} is possibly non-convex because of third-order derivative.
 It means that the minimizing non-convex subproblem is harder than minimizing original convex problem.
 In 2018 Yu.~Nesterov made the breakthrough in \cite{nesterov2021implementable}.
-He proved that if $H\geq 3 L_3$ then the model \eqref{super_model} is convex and high-order methods are implementable.
+It was shown that if $H\geq 3 L_3$ then the model \eqref{super_model} is convex and high-order methods are implementable.

 To give some intuition, a sketch of the convexity proof is presented.
 The following inequality can be derived from the Lipschitz-continuous condition and the convexity of function $f$.

 Now, to finish the proof, one need to choose $H$ such that This lead to the crucial detail, that was misleading before